mpaluchowski/travel.paluchowski.com/content/bali-2016/waterworld/index.md

 We also weren't lucky with the weather---__overcast skies all morning__, no direct sunlight, so the waters were much darker than they could've been.
 But unlike garbage management, there was nothing anyone could do about that.

-If there's one thing the experience left with us, it's the profound realization of how important it is to work hard for sustainability and to reduce humanity's footprint on Earth.
-It strengthened our commitment to do our part of the job, __throw away less, reuse more__ and support the companies and people who live out the same values.
+If there's one thing the experience left with with, it's the profound realization of how important it is to work hard for sustainability, and to reduce humanity's footprint on Earth.
+It strengthened our commitment to do our part of the job: __throw away less, reuse more__, and support the companies and people who live by the same values.